 There were 21,684 crashes with a primary cause of failing to yield, according to the police officers who reported the crash.
 Eighty-five of them were fatal.

 The lawyers at Morris, King, & Hodge, P.C., have been fighting for the rights of car accident victims in Huntsville, Athens, Albertville, Decatur, Florence, and Scottsboro since 1966.
 If you were injured because of a driver failing to yield, contact us today for a free consultation.

 - 1 What is Failing to Yield the Right of Way?

-- 3 Deciding Fault in a Failure to Yield Accident in Alabama
+- 3 Deciding Fault in an Alabama Failure to Yield Accident

 - 4 Car Accident in Alabama: Additional Factors

 - 5 What Determines Which Car is Supposed to go First?